Post Falls Rat Exterminator and Mice Exterminator Services

 At first, the signs of rats and mice are subtle.
-A small pile of droppings under the sink, a stale smell throughout the house, or holes in a cereal box in the pantry.
+With this in mind, be alert to evidence of rodents such as a small pile of droppings under the sink, a stale smell throughout the house, or holes in a cereal box in the pantry.

-But then you hear scratching sounds in the attic or see a rat or mouse in your kitchen during a midnight snack attack.
-Now there is no doubt your Post Falls home is hosting vermin, and you need professional help.
+You may hear scratching sounds in the attic or actually see a rat or mouse in your kitchen during a midnight snack attack.
+Now there is no doubt your Post Falls home is hosting vermin, and you need professional rodent control help.

 Licensed, Bonded, Insured

 ID Pest Control License #88390

 Types of Mice and Rats in Post Falls